 ARTICLE 9.
 PRICE INDICATIONS

 9.1 Price Indications.
 ENA shall provide Customer with daily notional price indications for fixed firm Gas at Malin and PG&E City Gate for thirty-six (36) months forward and at-the-money call option prices at PG&E City Gate for twelve (12) months forward.
 ENA shall also provide Customer with such additional notional price indications as may be requested by Customer for various delivery points.
 ENA shall provide all notional price indications by electronic mail in Excel spreadsheet format.
-ENA does not warrant or represent that the notional Gas pricing information is accurate or complete and it is furnished hereunder on an "as is" basis without any express or implied warranties; provided however, that ENA warrants and agrees that information provided to Customer hereunder shall not be information which ENA knows, or should have know, is false.
+ENA does not warrant or represent that the notional Gas pricing information is accurate or complete and it is furnished hereunder on an "as is" basis without any express or implied warranties; provided however, that ENA warrants and agrees that information provided to Customer hereunder shall not be information which ENA knows, or should have known, is false.
 The extent of Customer’s reliance on information provided by ENA hereunder shall be in the sole discretion and judgment of Customer.

 9.2 Release of Liability.
 Customer acknowledges that ENA may have a conflict of interest in selling Gas to Customer under the Transaction Agreement as well as providing pricing information pursuant to Section 9.1 that may influence Customer’s determination whether and when to fix or unfix pricing, thereby affecting the price Customer pays for Gas under the Transaction Agreement.
 Customer acknowledges and agrees that it has and will have access to independent recommendations, market forecasts and other information and expertise to assist it in determining whether and when to fix and unfix pricing and that it will not solely rely or depend on market forecasts or other information provided by ENA.
-To the extent permitted by applicable law, Customer hereby irrevocably waives any right or remedy that might be available to Customer and releases ENA from any liability by reason of ENA having such conflict of interest and acknowledges that it gives this waiver and release with full knowledge of its rights and the benefit of independent legal advice.
+Except as prohibited by applicable law, Customer hereby irrevocably waives any right or remedy that might be available to Customer and releases ENA from any liability by reason of ENA having such conflict of interest and acknowledges that it gives this waiver and release with full knowledge of its rights and the benefit of independent legal advice.

 ARTICLE 10.
 REPRESENTATIONS AND WARRANTIES